Ivo-Balbaert/The_Way_to_Mojo/book/1_What_is_Mojo.md

 ??
 Interaction with C/C++, ...

 ## 1.4 Languages that influenced Mojo
 Mojo belongs to the Python dynamic languages family (Python, CPython, Numpy, PyPy, and so on).
 It is a direct descendant of Python, but extends its use greatly.
 Mojo picks up where Python stops, helping in use cases that are out of Python's scope, mostly high-performance applications.
+It also builds on Rust, Swift, ??

 ## 1.5 Summary
 Here are the killer features of Mojo:
-??
-1- fast compilation
+1- fast compilation  (?? )
 2- fast execution (runtime performance)
 3- automatic memory management
 4- seamless use of Python code
 5- adaptability to custom hardware through MLIR

 Mojo is also better to tackle climate-change: a Mojo program uses only 10% of the energy usage of an equivalent Python program.